huaweicloud/terraform-provider-telefonicaopencloud/website/docs/r/images_image_v2.html.markdown

    "ami", "ari", "aki", "vhd", "vmdk", "raw", "qcow2", "vdi", "iso".

-* `local_file_path` - (Optional) This is the filepath of the raw image file that will be uploaded to Glance.
+* `local_file_path` - (Optional) This is the filepath of the raw image file that will be uploaded to IMS.
 Conflicts with `image_source_url`.

 * `image_cache_path` - (Optional) This is the directory where the images will be downloaded.
 Images will be stored with a filename corresponding to the url's md5 hash.
 Defaults to "$HOME/.terraform/image_cache"

-* `image_source_url` - (Optional) This is the url of the raw image that will be downloaded in the `image_cache_path` before being uploaded to Glance.
+* `image_source_url` - (Optional) This is the url of the raw image that will be downloaded in the `image_cache_path` before being uploaded to IMS.
-   Glance is able to download image from internet but the `gophercloud` library does not yet provide a way to do so.
+   IMS is able to download image from internet but the `gophercloud` library does not yet provide a way to do so.
    Conflicts with `local_file_path`.